vippsas/vipps-developers/newsletters/2022-10-newsletter.md

 [settlements](../settlements/README.md).

-If you are interested in this and want to be kept up to date when we have something to share, please email integraton@vipps.no.
+If you are interested in this and want to be kept up to date when we have something to share, please email [developer@vippsmobilepay.com](mailto:developer@vippsmobilepay.com).

 ## Reminders